oat-sa/extension-tao-sync/README.md

 ## Synchronization

+**Important note: While this article uses American Spelling the commands are in British Spelling for historical reasons, e. g. `synchronisation` instead of `synchronization`!**

 ### Data synchronization

 In preparation of a delivery execution, the synchronization process needs to fetch data objects of the following types from the central server: